SynteLang/SynteLang/README.md

 tempo and pitch (not fully implemented yet)
 euclidian rhythms
 fractal synthesis (not implemented yet)
-finite recursion (not implemented yet)
+finite recursion (not implemented yet, probably not useful in practice)
 mute and solo

 ---